Nursing Home Abuse Lawyers in Topeka

 Did you know that as many as 40% of all adults in the United States will live in a nursing home facility at one point in their lives?
-There are currently millions of elderly individuals residing in nursing homes across the states and, according to the Centers for Disease Control and Prevention, an estimated 1 in every 10 elders over the age of 60 is abused.
-However, The New York State Elder Abuse Prevalence Study suggests this number is likely much higher because only 1 of every 25 incidents of elder abuse is actually reported.
+There are currently millions of elderly individuals residing in nursing homes across the states and, according to the Centers for Disease Control and Prevention (CDC), an estimated 1 in every 10 elders over the age of 60 is abused.
+However, due to the fact that elder abuse is greatly underreported, this number almost certainly does not reflect the true scope of the problem.

 Common Types of Elder Abuse

-Some of the most common types of elder abuse include:
+Some of the most common types of abuse seen in nursing homes include:

-- Negligent behavior, including the failure to feed, keep clean, or provide with other necessities
+- Negligent care, including the failure to feed, keep clean, or provide with other necessities

 - Deprivation, including intentional refusal to provide with food, water, medical care, shelter, or other needs